 The rubric used to categorize issues of concern is the Uniform Reporting Categories of the International Ombudsman Association (IOA).
 These nine IOA broad categories are defined below and their frequency is expressed in Figure 5.
 Individual contacts often contain multiple issues simultaneously and all are counted in the data presented here.
-Issue numbers 3 (Peer and Colleague Relationships), 5 (Legal, Regulatory, Financial and Compliance), 6 (Safety, Health, and Physical Environment), and 9 (Values, Ethics, and Standards) show significant increases this year compared to the previous year.
+With a new ombuds this year comparisons of categories are shown numerically but not as approximate trends.